core-wg/observe-multicast-notifications/draft-ietf-core-observe-multicast-notifications.md

 For network debugging purposes, it can be useful to query a server that sends multicast responses as matching a phantom registration request.

 Such an interface is left for other documents to specify on demand.
-As an example, a possible interface can be as follows, and rely on the already known Token value of intercepted multicast notifications, associated to a phantom registration request.
+As an example, a possible interface can be as follows, and rely on the already known Token value of intercepted multicast notifications, associated with a phantom registration request.

 ~~~~~~~~~~~
 Request: